-- 8.1 For Grants over £500k: Annually, and on each anniversary of the Commencement Date and at the end of the Funding Period you must provide ARIA with independent assurance that the Grant has been used for carrying out the Project Activities.
+- 8.1 For Grants between £100k and £500k: At the end of the Funding Period you must provide ARIA with independent assurance that the Grant has been used for carrying out the Project Activities.
 To satisfy this requirement you must provide a statement showing that the use of the Grant has been certified by an independent and appropriately qualified auditor or accountant. - 8.2 Subject to clause 11, ARIA and/or its authorised representative may, at any time during the Funding Period and for up to 7 years after the end of the Funding Period, conduct audits in relation to your use of the Grant and your compliance with the Grant Agreement.
 You must act reasonably in cooperating with any such audit, including by granting access to relevant documentation, premises and personnel.